This policy was edited on 5/20/2020: 90 was changed to 45 days. Prior to 6/4/2020, DOM resets only after 90 days.

 Days on Market (DOM) Explained

-In the MLS, there are two Days on Market calculations: Cumulative Days on Market (CDOM) and Agent Days on Market (ADOM):
+In the MLS, there are two Days on Market calculations.

 - Cumulative Days on Market (CDOM) is the number of days the listing has been live in the MLS.

 When a listing starts off in a Delayed status, the CDOM and ADOM do not begin to accrue until the listing goes on the market as Active.
 You can learn more about delayed status here.

-If a listing is in an Off-Market status for more than 90 consecutive days or is Closed and then re-listed, both ADOM and CDOM will reset.
+If a listing is in an Off-Market status for more than 90 consecutive days, both ADOM and CDOM will reset.

 Before re-listing the property, the previous listing must be in a Cancelled, Expired or Closed status.
 When re-listing a property, you must create a new listing (which will generate a different listing number).
 You can save time by copying your old listing.